Exotic, attractive and largely kill-proof, is it any surprise that cacti are popular houseplants?

 Concrete is unique in that it’s both strong and porous, so it’s a great choice for keeping your cacti safe and promoting good soil drainage.

-Heavy concrete material helps prevent your cacti from tipping over, and three rubber feet provide an extra layer of stability.
+The heavy material helps prevent your cacti from tipping over, and three rubber feet provide an extra layer of stability.

 In the 4-inch size, these planters can accommodate medium-sized domestic cacti.
 Standing 4 3/8 tall, the Mkono pots are a bit on the taller side.
 Although this feature is great if your cactus has a taproot, varieties with shallow lateral root systems may struggle.